DeMarcoLab/juno/TUTORIAL.md

 - Set the diameter to 300e-6
 - Set the lens height to 30e-6
 - Set the escape path to 0.1
-- Press 'Save Profile' and save the configuration file as 'Tutorial_lens_1.yml' under the config folder.
+- Press "File -> Save Configuration" and save the configuration file as 'tutorial_lens_1.yml' under the config folder.

-The ElementCreator should now look like this:
+You should now be able to rotate the lens element in 3D, so the interface now looks similar to this:

 <figure>
   <img